Standing Too Close To The Golf Ball – Causes and How to Fix It

 The easiest way to tell if you are set up properly with the putter is to check if your eyes are directly over the golf ball, like this!

-Which Is Worse In Golf; Standing Too Close To Or Too Far Away From The Ball?
+Which Is Worse In Golf; Standing Too Close Or Too Far Away From The Ball?

 A lot of famous pros and coaches (Harvey Penick, Johnny Miller, and Byron Nelson to name a few) have made comments along the lines of “you can never stand too close to the ball.”
 Like many one-liners from elite golfers and coaches, that is a qualified response that needs some context.

-There are some very good ways to compensate for standing too close to the ball, although you almost never see amateur golfers pull them off.
+There are some very good ways to compensate when you stand close to the ball, although you almost never see amateur golfers pull them off.
 One of the more unorthodox ways is how Jim Furyk creates space by pulling his trail arm almost behind him in the downswing to compensate for standing extremely close to the ball, but he is limited in the amount of power he can create by doing this.

 Another one is Bubba Watson who stands very close to the golf ball, makes no compensations, and famously favors a big cut shot, especially with his driver.